Built-In Workspace Integrations

 - The stable alias an agent sees, such as

-files,memory,http, ortransform - Which actions are enabled for API, SDK, Playground, and MCP execution
+files,memory,browser,http, ortransform - Which actions are enabled for API, SDK, Playground, and MCP execution

 - Persistence settings for stateful tools

-- Sandbox policy for Advanced Code
+- Sandbox policy for managed execution

 - Automatic MCP tool sync when the workspace changes